-By no means is Walhalla some sort of hidden secret valley – the highway and town signs were generally quite easy to spot on the highways, and it took about 3 hours for us to drive there from Melbourne City without getting lost.
+But by no means is Walhalla some sort of hidden secret valley – the town signs were generally quite easy to spot on the highways, and it took about 3 hours for us to drive there from Melbourne City without getting lost.
 The advice about the GPS started to make more sense as we climbed into the hills, first losing our phone signal, and then the satellite feed – we watched the car symbol spin around in the middle of nowhere on the GPS screen even as we slowly but surely wound our way to our destination.

 Walhalla turned out to be a tiny, tiny town in the Stringers Creek Valley of Victoria’s Great Dividing Range, near the awesomely named Baw Baw National Park.
 This little town is made up of one long main road and you could probably count the number of buildings in this town if you wanted to.